gmarziou/jhipster-ionic/README.md

 - 220: [Add templates path to gulpfile.js config](https://github.com/mwaylabs/generator-m/pull/220)

+# API

+## Generating

+JHipster uses Swagger to document its API, it's available at http://localhost/v2/api-docs but it requires authentication.

+JHiposter's [swagger specification file](https://github.com/wordnik/swagger-spec) could be generated statically by build process and processed to generate some client code like [swagger-js-codegen](https://github.com/wcandillon/swagger-js-codegen).
+JHipster's API controllers should probably be better annotated.

+An alternative is to use dynamic clients: [swagger-js](https://github.com/swagger-api/swagger-js) or [swagger-client](https://github.com/signalfx/swagger-client)

 ## API versioning

 Currently in JHipster, the server and angular codes are coupled so there's no problem of compatibility.